 It is widely recognised within the sector that the number of foster carers is the principal constraint ( note not the number of children in need of protection) on the further expansion of fostering as a lower cost and arguably higher quality substitute for residential care for looked after children’.

-A fixed fee of an increasing £30,000 per adoption is paid to an adoption agency, see the figures for fostering in this article
+A fixed fee of an increasing minimum £30,000 per adoption is paid per adoption, maximum is discretionary see the figures for fostering in this article

 And here the massive scale of the money being given to grow the fostering industry is exposed by corporatewatch here

 ‘We have found millions of pounds that could be reinvested in the care of children are instead leaving the system as bumper payouts to shareholders.
 Directors enjoy very generous pay packets, while some companies are siphoning profits out through tax havens in the Channel Islands and the Caribbean’.